-The trials and tribulations we face in dealing with tonnes of boaters’ rubbish each year and how you can help make it better.
+The Trust faces all sorts of trials and tribulations in dealing with tonnes of boaters’ plastics, litter and other rubbish each year.
+Here's how you can help make it better.

 With hundreds of waterside waste disposal facilities across the country, it costs us more than £1,000,000 a year to empty the bins and deal with litter and fly-tipping.